x3lq/gitUpdateListener/README.md

 In the end a specified list of emailaddresses get a notification about the update

-You have to setup a config file and provide its path as command line argument like so:
+It runs by using your local ssh key, so pls make sure you provided your SSH key to (github, gitlab, ...) currently only the user key in home/usr/.ssh/.id_rsa.pub is used <br> You have to setup a config file and provide its path as command line argument like so:

 ```